Skip to content

 $result = mysqli_use_result($connection);

-This code initiates a result set retrieval using the mysqli_use_result function.
+This code initiates a result set retrieval using the mysqli_use_result function, iterates through the unbuffered rows, and properly frees the memory afterward.

 Conclusion

 In conclusion, the mysqli_use_result function is a useful tool for retrieving large result sets from MySQL databases in a more memory-efficient manner in PHP.
-It provides a variety of features such as result set retrieval initiation and connection persistence.
-By following the steps outlined in this guide, you can use the mysqli_use_result function effectively in your PHP projects to retrieve large result sets from MySQL databases.
+It provides key features such as unbuffered result set retrieval and reduced memory consumption.
+By following the steps outlined in this guide, you can use the mysqli_use_result function effectively in your PHP projects to handle large datasets without exhausting server memory.

 What are the ways to use a result from MySQL in PHP?